fieryjoy/learning_gis/README.md

-This project tries to solve the challenge received from UP42.
+This project clips a part of an image and applies a filter on it.

 Please copy a valid tif in **data/original.tif**